skip to content

 Consortium in Latin American Cultural Studies

-If you are applying to the Section of Spanish and Portuguese and wish to work on any topic within Latin American literary, visual, or cultural studies, you may wish to read about the new Consortium in Latin American Cultural Studies for PhD students.
+If you are applying to the Section of Spanish and Portuguese and wish to work on any topic within Latin American literary, visual, or cultural studies, you may wish to read about the Consortium in Latin American Cultural Studies for PhD students.